-As we emerge from the pandemic in 2021, we look forward to establishing a new normal.
-But what will it look like, and how can professional services organizations overcome challenges to set themselves up for success?
+As we navigate an uncertain economy, how can professional services organizations overcome challenges to set themselves up for success?

 We can learn from the 2008 financial crisis.
 After the market crashed, many professional services organizations implemented best practices with positive results, and businesses can apply those best practices today.